rodrigojunqueiradev/javascript-exercises/README.md

 Write a program that calculates the BMI of a person.
 (BMI = weight (kg) / height (m)^2)

+### 6.

+Create a program that calculates and displays the perimeter of a circle, prompting the user for the radius.

 ##

 Mischief managed <br>